Benjamin-Casseron/retail-marketing-pipeline/README.md

 This project implements a complete, reproducible analytics pipeline using the **Olist Brazilian e-commerce dataset**.

-The objective is to transform raw transactional data into a **business-ready order-level fact table**, suitable for BI tools (Power BI, Tableau) and analytical use cases such as marketing performance, customer behavior, and delivery operations.
+The objective is to transform raw transactional data into a **business-ready order-level fact table**, suitable for BI tools (Power BI, Tableau) and analytical use cases such as marketing performance, order-level customer segmentation, and delivery operations.

 The project follows **analytics engineering best practices**:
 - clear separation of raw, cleaned, and modeled data